 Right, this is the crucial bit.
 Your speech should tell a story.
 Yes, it’s made up of lots of different elements, but it needs to hook people in from the beginning, establish a theme and carry that through to an almighty climax.
 One example was a teacher who talked about the lessons she had learnt from her partner – the good, the bad and the ability to now shout a range of football chants.

 Rule 4 Less in More

 The length of your speech depends on whether your bride is also giving a speech.
-If you’re both doing a speech – aim for five mins, if it’s just you then you can plan for about eight minutes (ten allowing for laughter and ad libs).
-Remember one ever has ever listened to a wedding speech and said ‘if only it was longer’.
+If you’re both doing a speech – aim for five mins, if it’s just you then you can plan for about eight minutes (ten allowing for laughter and ad-libs).
+Remember one ever has ever listened to a wedding speech and said ‘if only it were longer’.
 Once you write your first draft, edit it down to half the length.
 We promise it will make it a hundred times stronger.

 Rule 5 Don't state the obvious

 Don’t bother mentioning you’re marrying a woman.
 It’s blooming obvious.
 Let’s hope your guests are up to speed with same-sex marriages and are more interested in their salmon soufflés than they are your sexuality.
 Certainly, don’t turn your speech into a sermon about equal rights – the fact you’re marrying a women doesn’t grant you the right to be preachy or pompous on your wedding day.
 It’s all about the love!

 Your Bride Speech - Let Us Help You!

 Click on ‘Read More’ to find out about each product or service, or simply ‘Add To Basket’ if you want to buy now.

 Contact us if you want a no-obligation natter about which service would suit you best.
 Call Heidi on 07971 225 245.